wolfhesse/dotnet-docker-samples/aspnetapp/README.md

 After the application starts, visit `http://localhost:8000` in your web browser.

-Note: The `-p` argument maps port 8000 on you local machine to port 80 in the container (the form is `host:container`).
+Note: The `-p` argument maps port 8000 on you local machine to port 80 in the container (the form of the port mapping is `host:container`).
 See the [Docker run reference](https://docs.docker.com/engine/reference/commandline/run/) for more information on commandline paramaters.

 ## Build and run the sample with Docker for Windows containers